 Contributions of the Deccan Sultanates

-The Deccan Sultanates contributed greatly in the fields of art, music, literature and architecture.
+The Deccan Sultanates contributed greatly to the fields of art, music, literature, and architecture.

-The contributions of Deccan Sultanate in construction of some of the iconic monuments in Gulbarga, Bidar, Bijapur and Hyderabad emerged as a new architectural style of the Deccan Sultanate Period.
+The contributions of the Deccan Sultanate in the construction of some of the iconic monuments in Gulbarga, Bidar, Bijapur, and Hyderabad emerged as a new architectural style of the Deccan Sultanate Period.